-Note: If you just want the info on how to do this hike yourself, skip to the bottom for the condensed version of tips and info.
+Note: If you just want the info on hiking in Puerto Vallarta skip to the bottom for the condensed version for tips on this hike from Boca to Las Animas

 In an attempt to create a well balanced lifestyle while living in Puerto Vallarta we enjoyed a weekly routine of work and play which included taking a day trip somewhere new at least once a week.
 Unfortunately due to circumstances (minor illness, new friends, lack of funds etc) we hadn’t done this since our trip to Sayulita so after a quiet weekend nursing a cold we decided to set out on a new adventure.

-Sunday night we filled our backpacks with towels, sunscreen, snorkel gear and camera equipment and set the alarm for 7am to get an early start on the day.
+So we filled our backpacks with towels, sunscreen, snorkel gear and camera equipment and set the alarm for 7 am the next morning to get an early start on the day.
 The morning dawned perfect for a hike with very little humidity and just a few clouds to break up the sometimes intense heat of a fully clear day.
 Rainy season was pretty much over so we didn’t have to worry about the clouds opening up on us and the temperature was forecast to be a comfortable 85 degrees.
 Absolute perfection!

-To get to the start of the trail in Boca de Tomatlan we had to take two buses from Puerto Vallarta.
+To get to the start of the trail in Boca de Tomatlan we had to take two Puerto Vallarta buses.
 The first bus was from our apartment in the Hotel Zone to Old Town (Zona Romatica).
 The second bus which goes to Mismaloya and Boca starts at the corner of Basillo Badillo and Constitucion.
-The cost for the 10 min ride to Old Town (6.5 pesos each) is the same as the 40 min ride to Boca!
 Of course if you are staying in Old Town you can just walk to the Mismaloya/Boca bus.

 Despite our good intentions to start out early it was almost 9:30 when we arrived in Old Town and we just had time to pick up coffee and cold drinks at the OXXO right by the bus stop.
 (Side note: We normally do try to buy from local businesses as opposed to the big OXXO chain that is on every corner).

-The bus ride itself is very pretty and passes several spots to hop off the bus and access the beaches below, including the lovely quiet beach called Playa Gemelos (Twin Beach) which is a perfect place to escape the crowds in Puerto Vallarta.
+The bus ride is very pretty and passes several spots good for hopping off to access the beaches below.
+One of our favorites is the lovely quiet stretch of sand called Playa Gemelos (Twin Beach) which is a perfect place to escape the crowds in Puerto Vallarta.

 Arriving in Boca de Tomatlan we walked down the hill into town and did a bit of exploring.
 There’s not a lot to do or see in Boca itself but there is a nice beach with a couple of restaurants and some pretty spots for photo ops.
 There are also a couple of stores where you can purchase drinks and snacks for the hike or a food stand where you can purchase a Torta to go (this is what we did).